Open House Presentation

 The Town of Taber has already lost out on the opportunity to attract one large industry: Cavendish Farms.
 This business specifically stated that the lack of affordable housing to support a stable work force was a major contributing factor as to why Taber was not selected as their location for operations.
 The Town of Taber needs to attract businesses like Cavendish Farms and other large industries to stay competitive and provide means of employment for our citizens.

 Where did the Town come up with the proposed $2.5 million to build a new Emergency Services Building?

 After discussions with a number of municipalities in Alberta who have gone through similar situations, the Town of Taber came up with $2.5 million as the figure for a new Emergency Services Building.
 Some of these municipalities included Hanna, Smoky River, and Brooks.

 With the Taber Fire Department no longer responding in the MD of Taber or Barnwell, do we really get the volume of calls to justify a new Emergency Services Building?

 The number of calls the Taber Fire Department responded to in Barnwell and the MD were relatively low.
 Most of the Department’s calls still come from within Taber itself.
 For comparison purposes, January to June 2016 saw 100 total calls, whereas the same period of time in 2017 has seen 154 calls.

 How will the new Emergency Services Building be paid for?

 The estate of William Ferguson left $2.4 million dollars to the Town of Taber.
 Council passed a resolution to allocate $1.5 million of the estate toward the building of a new Emergency Services Building.
-Other funds, such as the use of taxpayer dollars or support from the local Developers and Contractors or grants could be utilized to make up the difference.
+Other funds, such as the use of offsite levies, tax payer dollars or grants could be utilized to make up the difference.